wicz/s10-edu/README.md

 # Rock, Paper and Scissors w/ Markov Chains

-This is an implementation of the game Rock, Paper an Scissors using Markov Chains to estimate the opponent's next hand.
+Rock, Paper an Scissors using Markov Chains to estimate the opponent's next hand.

+This is my implementation for the Academic Exercise for Medicant Unversity's Core Skills Course 2012.

 ## Usage